The NTU Partitioned Matching Game for International Kidney Exchange Programs: Hardness results for partition classes of constant size

-\begin{claim} If there is an exact 3-cover in $I$, then $M$ is not in the strong core. \end{claim} \begin{proof} Let $\{ S_{l_1},\dots S_{l_n}\} $ be an exact 3-cover in $I$.
+\begin{claim} If there is an exact 3-cover in $I$, then $M$ is not in the strong core in $I''$. \end{claim} \begin{proof} Let $\{ S_{l_1},\dots S_{l_n}\} $ be an exact 3-cover in $I$.
 We show that the players $C_{l_1},\dots,C_{l_n},A_1,A_2,\dots,A_{3n-1}$ form a weakly blocking coalition.
 As $\{ S_{l_1},\dots S_{l_n} \}$ is an exact cover, there must be a perfect matching between the included $c_j^l$ and $a_i$ vertices.
 Also, we can include all edges of the form $b_{i,i+1}^ib_{i,i+1}^{i+1}$ for $i=1,\dots,3n-2$.
-Hence, there is a matching $M'$ among these players that matches every single one of their vertices.
-As $A_{3n-1}$ had a vertex exposed in $M$, it follows that $M$ is not in the strong core. \end{proof} \begin{claim} If $M$ is not in the strong core, then there is an exact 3-cover in $I$. \end{claim} \begin{proof} Suppose that $M$ is not in the strong core.
+Hence, there is a perfect matching on the vertex set of these players.
+As $A_{3n-1}$ had a vertex exposed in $M$, it follows that $M$ is not in the strong core. \end{proof} \begin{claim} If $M$ is not in the strong core of $I''$, then there is an exact 3-cover in $I$. \end{claim} \begin{proof} Suppose that $M$ is not in the strong core.
 This means that there is a weakly blocking coalition $\mathcal{P}$ to $M$ with a matching $M'$ in the induced graph $G[\mathcal{P}]$.
 As $a_{3n}$ is the only vertex that is not covered by $M$, it follows that player $A_{3n-1}$ is in the blocking coalition and the vertex $a_{3n}$ is matched.
 As it can only be matched to a player $C_j$ such that $a_{3n}\in S_j$, it follows that there is a player $C_j$ in the coalition too.
 Furthermore, one of the vertices of $C_j$ is matched to $a_{3n}$, hence $D_j$ cannot have all its vertices covered and therefore cannot be in the coalition.
 As $C_j$ must weakly improve, all of its vertices must be covered by $M'$.
 Hence, $c_j^1a_{j_1},c_j^2a_{j_2},c_j^3a_{3n}\in M'$ and thus $A_{j_1},A_{j_2}\in \mathcal{P}$.